-If your business development strategy is sputtering, you’re likely missing a robust articulation and delivery of value.
+If your business development strategy is sputtering, you’re likely missing a robust articulation and value delivery.

 Clients, industry, and relationships are all part of business development

-In a business development strategy creation project, clients, industry, and relationships all must be considered to have a complete strategy to follow.
+In a business development strategy project, you must consider your clients, industry, and relationships to have a complete strategy to follow.

 Let’s start with our clients and the journey they take to find out about your business.

 - Prospective clients find out about your service.
-This is the ‘know’ phase.
+Clients finding you is the ‘know’ phase.

-- Next, your potential clients conduct research to gain an understanding of your offer.
-This is the ‘like’ phase
+- Next, your potential clients research to gain an understanding of your offer.
+This is the ‘like’ phase.

 - You then build ‘trust’ through the information you provide to decide to talk to you.